 Bill McAvoy is responsible for documenting the status and distribution of the flora of Delaware, with an emphasis on rare and uncommon species.
 He is the primary author of The Flora of Delaware: An Annotated Checklist, and maintains the Flora of Delaware Online Database.

-This position manages and conducts research on all of the mammals that are hunted and/or trapped in Delaware.
-The position also manages the Division of Fish & Wildlife's two deer damage assistance programs and Wildlife Control Operator program which authorizes permitted individuals to conduct control activities on problematic wildlife.
-For questions, please email Wildlife Program Manager Joseph Rogerson.
+Eric Ness manages and conducts research on all of the mammals that are hunted and/or trapped in Delaware.
+He also manages the Division of Fish & Wildlife's deer damage assistance programs.

 Justyn Foth, Gamebird Biologist